mikekwong/Stackathon/README.md

 ## Running the game

-Explain how to run the automated tests for this system
+How to run the game.

-### Break down into end to end tests
+### Run on your local machine

 To run the simulator: